gbotev/CarND-Vehicle-Detection/README.md

 I have also tried the method with generating a HOG over the whole image and then using those features, but I ran into a problem.
 Using this method I obtained slightly different windows than using the original window-generating method, although I thought they should be the same.
 Also it was hard for me to experiment with the overlap values.
 Finally this method didn't lead to the expected speed ups of 3-4 times when using 50% overlap, ultimately resulting in slightly better (10-15%) performance.

 For these reasons and for the simplicity I preferred to use the first window-generator.

+***Edit: For better detection I have returned to 0.75 overlap.
+I have also switched to 4 detection scales - 12, 16, 24, 32 pixels.
+According to the reviewer's recommendation I have implemented x and y thresholds for each search scale, speeding up the processing time another 40-50% but the processing time per frame is still very high - 15-20 seconds.
+Ultimately the time for creating the video was around 5 hours, which would be unacceptable in real life situations.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?